Revisiting Few-Shot Learning from a Causal Perspective: Introduction

 \begin{itemize} \item We formalize a way of FSL in causal framework.
-We find that existing mainstream FSL methods can be well explained in the framework. \item We propose a general causal method to deal with FSL problems, which considers both the relationship between examples and the diversity of representations.
-We also give our method a causal interpretation. \item We evaluate our method on 10 benchmark few-shot image classification datasets and conduct ablation studies to explore its characteristics.
-Experimental results demonstrate the compelling performance of our method across the board. \end{itemize}
+We find that existing mainstream metric-based FSL methods can be well explained in the framework. \item We propose two causal methods as examples to deal with FSL problems, which consider both the interaction between examples and the diversity of representations. \item We evaluate our methods on 10 benchmark few-shot image classification datasets and conduct ablation studies to explore their characteristics.
+Experimental results demonstrate the compelling performance of our methods across the board. \end{itemize}

+The remainder of this paper is organized as follows.
+In Section 2, the related works are discussed.
+In Section 3, we will try to introduce a causal interpretation for several metric-based few-shot methods.
+This causal perspective could interpret the success of these metric-based methods.
+In Section 4, we further introduce two simple metric-based methods based on causal interpretation.
+In Section 5, we compare the proposed methods with several state-of-the-art baselines.
+Finally, Section 6 concludes this work.